GPyTorch: Blackbox Matrix-Matrix Gaussian Process Inference with GPU Acceleration: Gaussian process inference through blackbox matrix multiplication

 Recently, there is a growing line of research that computes these operations with iterative routines based on matrix-vector multiplications (MVMs). $\trainK^{-1}\y$ can be computed using \emph{conjugate gradients} (CG) \cite{cunningham2008fast,cutajar2016preconditioning,saatcci2012scalable,wilson2015kernel}, and the other two quantities can be computed using calls to the iterative Lanczos tridiagonalization algorithm \cite{ubaru2017fast,dong2017scalable}.
 MVM-based methods are asymptotically faster and more space efficient than Cholesky based methods \cite{wilson2015kernel,dong2017scalable}.
 Additionally, these methods are able to exploit algebraic structure in the data for further efficiencies \cite{cunningham2008fast,saatcci2012scalable,wilson2015kernel}.
 However, they also have disadvantages.
 The quantities are computed via several independent calls to the CG and stochastic Lanczos quadrature subroutines, which are inherently sequential and therefore do not fully utilize parallel hardware.
 Additionally, the Lanczos tridiagonalization algorithm requires $\bigo{np}$ space for $p$ iterations and suffers from numerical stability issues due to loss of orthogonality \cite{golub2012matrix}.

 \paragraph{Modified CG.} Our goal is to capitalize on the advantages of MVM-based methods (space-efficiency, ability to exploit structure, etc.) but with efficient routines that are optimized for modern parallel compute hardware.
 For this purpose, our method makes use of a \emph{modified Batched Conjugate Gradients Algorithm} (\mcgacro{}) algorithm.
 Standard conjugate gradients takes as input a vector $\y$ and a routine for computing a matrix vector product $\trainK\y$, and, after $p$ iterations, outputs an approximate solve $\bu_{p} \approx \trainK^{-1}\y$ (with exact equality when $p = n$).
-We modify conjugate gradients to (1) perform linear solves with multiple right hand sides simultaneously, and (2) return tridiagonal matrices corresponding to partial Lanczos tridiagonalizations of $\trainK$ with respect to each right hand side.
-Specifically, \mcgacro{} takes as input a matrix $\left[ \right]$, and outputs:
+We modify conjugate gradients to (1) perform linear solves with multiple right hand sides simultaneously, and (2) return tridiagonal matrices corresponding to partial Lanczos tridiagonalizations of $\trainK$ with respect to each right hand side.\footnote{ mBCG differes from Block CG algorithms \cite{o1980block} in that mBCG returns Lanczos tridiagonalization terms. } Specifically, \mcgacro{} takes as input a matrix $\left[ \right]$, and outputs: